ember-learn/deprecation-app/content/ember/v3/component-is-visible.md

 You can update your component in one of two ways, you can wrap your component's template in an `{{if}}`, or you can use the [`hidden`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) HTML attribute.

+It's worth noting that not all visibility approaches are equal- we recommend reviewing use of `aria-hidden` as well as accessible ways to visibly hide content while still making it available to assistive technology.

 Because classic components have a wrapper `div` element by default, it might be necessary that you do additional changes to your component so that no content is accidentally shown.